-The Points Race count all Junior Masters tournaments from 1st August 2020 to 12th October 2021.
-The final event in the 2021 race is the Northern Tier 2
+The Points Race count all Junior Masters tournaments from 1st August 2022 to 30th August 2023.
+The final event in the 2023 race is the Kiwi Indoor Junior Championships Tier 1 event.

 Each player (based on their age group) when making it to the points rounds in one of the Master’s nominated tournaments will automatically join the Points Race table

 Players who are eligible for a younger age group during the year, but ineligible for the finals, will have a 25% factor of their results throughout the year counting towards the points race in the age they are eligible for (i.e. a player turning 13 in July can compete in the 12 & Under from August 2022 to June 2023, and 25% of their points will be allocated to their 14 & Under Points Race total)

 - Players MUST win at least one (1) match in a tournament before they are eligible to gain points. e.g. In a 16 Draw then points only count from the quarter finals.
 Players who receive a BYE in their first match are not eligible for points until they have won a round.

 - A player can ONLY earn points from the main draw.

 - Combined age events (e.g. 14-16).
 If an event is advertised for a single age group but subsequently combined with another age group, then masters race points will still be awarded in the younger age group.
 Of course, age group criteria must still be met.
 Players in the older age group will also gain points in that race

 - 18u events - If a tournament has an 18u event but no 16u event then points will be awarded to players who are eligible for the 16s masters race

 - There is no minimum number of tournaments to be played.
 Each player's points is calculated as the total of their best 6 results.
 Points will be reduced for small draws as follows:

 - No points awarded when 4 or less players in a draw